seqan/seqan/manual/source/Tutorial/BasicSamBamIO.rst

   The first and second mate are discriminated by the FLAG values.
 * When the FLAG indicates that SEQ is reverse-complemented, then QUAL is reversed.
 * Positions in the SAM file are 1-based.
-  When read into a :dox:`BamAlignmentRecord BamAlignmentRecord` (see below), the positions become 0-based.
+  When read into a :dox:`BamAlignmentRecord` (see below), the positions become 0-based.
 * The qualities must be stored as ASCII PRED-encoded qualities.
 * The query and reference names must not contain whitespace.
   It is common to trim query and reference ids at the first space.